-This chapter explains how to install the Camera Instruction Manual (on the CD-ROM provided) to your computer and download images from the camera to your computer, gives an overview of the software in the EOS DIGITAL Solution Disk (CD-ROM), and explains how to install the software on your computer.
-It also explains how to view the PDF files on the Software Instruction Manual CD-ROM.
+This chapter explains how to view the Camera Instruction Manual CD-ROM on your computer, download images from the camera to your computer, gives an overview of the software in the EOS DIGITAL Solution Disk (CD-ROM), and explains how to install the software on your computer.
+It also explains how to view the software instruction manuals.